Cludo/Cludo.DocumentationHub/content/docs/hugo-component-reference/_index.md

 ## Swagger Operation Module

-~~The swagger module is currently configured to point to the example data that swagger hosts.
+~~The swagger module is currently **configured** to point to the *example data that* swagger hosts.
 It's a pet store api.
 [Here's a link](https://petstore.swagger.io/) to the full, swagger-hosted solution.
 The operation attribute on the following shortcode must match an operation on the pet store api.~~

-Currently, this is pointing to Cludo API's OpenApi json file.
+Currently, this is pointing to *Cludo API's OpenApi* **json file**.
 The code example output below uses operation `Statistics`.

 **Code**